Fritillaria Imperialis (Crown Imperials)

-One of the most beautiful spring flowering bulbs to grow are crown imperials, also known as Fritillaria imperialis.
+One of the most beautiful spring-flowering bulbs to grow are Crown Imperials, also known as Fritillaria imperialis.
 If you ever see them for sale, consider buying some for your garden.

-Whenever I’m putting together different designs of plant combinations—whether they’re in beds, borders or containers—I always aim to incorporate a focal point.
+Whenever I’m putting together different designs of plant combinations—whether they’re in beds, borders, or containers—I always aim to incorporate a focal point.
 That’s usually something large, stately, and showy—something that stands out above the rest of the display.

 When it comes to spring-flowering bulbs, the plants that always satisfy this requirement are the crown imperials.

 Crown imperials grow best in fertile, well-drained soil in a position of good light, although they will tolerate some shade.
 Crown imperials also make great pot plants to adorn the patio or greenhouse.
 For best effect, plant one bulb into a 6–8in (15–20cm) pot using good quality compost.

 - Because they are heavy feeders, apply a high potash granular feed when the foliage emerges—I use a rose fertilizer—and mulch around the stems with more organic matter.

 Avoid disturbing the bulbs at any time and only cut down the stems once they have fully turned brown and died back.
-Although these plants are fairly pest and disease-free you’ll need to watch out for bright red lily beetles, which attack this fritillary as well.
+Although these plants are fairly pest and disease-free, you’ll need to watch out for bright red lily beetles, which attack this fritillary as well.